seanwarman/hydrator/README.md

 You can use code-splitting for this in webpack.
 Something to look into later I think.

-1. Install Pinia and get it working across the server and client (keep in mind how they'll link together, do we need websockets?).
+1. Install Pinia and get it working across the server and client.
+2. Investigate some websocket libraries, is there one that's made for this kind of thing?
-2. Install a db, probably inside a container, are subscriptions possible?
+3. Install a db, probably inside a container, are subscriptions possible?
 I know you can't with MYSQL, but maybe Mongo or some other db can.
+Possibly just use waterline so you can plug in any db (if it's still a thing).